Chart Color Schemes

 Household Composition

 Family households constitute 76.9% of all households, including 35.6% couples with children, 26.5% couples without children, and 13.9% single parent families.
-Non-family households account for the remaining 23.1%, with lone person households at 19.8% and group households comprising 3.3%.
+Non-family households comprise the remaining 23.1%, with lone person households at 19.8% and group households comprising 3.3%.
 The median household size is 2.7 people, larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households